rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 [issue-82920]: https://github.com/rust-lang/rust/issues/82920
 [pr-83007]: https://github.com/rust-lang/rust/pull/83007

-When we first turned on `verify-ich` by default, there was a steady stream of issues filed by users of the nightly (and beta) toolchains, and steady progress has been made on identifying fixes, a number of which have already landed.
+When we first turned on the fingerprint checks by default, there was a steady stream of issues filed by users of the nightly (and beta) toolchains, and steady progress has been made on identifying fixes, a number of which have already landed.

 In the past week, we had started [making plans][issue-84970] to improve the user-experience, so that the diagnostic issued by the check would do a better